25 English Idioms With Their Meanings

 - Back to square one:

-This one means starting from the beginning.
-When nothing works out then, people have to go back to square one.
+This means starting from the beginning.
+When nothing works out, people must return to square one.

 - Call it a day: